 It is our challenge, in this environment to help each individual discover and grow to his potential.

-We understand that all the children are not expected to and it is not desirable that all only shine in one area of excellence.
-Some will have better sporting capabilities than others, others will have better theatrical abilities (like Sharukh Khan - our past pupil); others will have greater entrepreneurial skills like (the founder of Naukri.com - again, our past pupil).
+We understand that all the children are not expected to (and it is not desirable) shine in just one area of excellence.
+Some will have better sporting capabilities than others, others will have better theatrical abilities; others will have greater entrepreneurial skills, etc.

-Therefore Edmund Rice schools, and thus, St Columba’s as an Edmund Rice Educational institution, has always endeavoured to welcome students from all backgrounds and with various abilities or so called ‘disabilities’ what we now term ‘differently abled persons’, to the school.
-The hallmark of St Columba’s, and this will be attested to by all Columban’s, that the background or the economic wellbeing or deprivation of a fellow Columbandoes not matter, in fact, it has never been a factor in relationships.
-Columbans who are challenged physically draw forth from their peers the most generous support and concern.
+Therefore Edmund Rice schools, and thus, St Columba's as an Edmund Rice Educational institution, has always endeavoured to welcome students from all backgrounds and with various abilities or so called 'disabilities' what we now term 'differently abled persons', to the school.
+These disabilities may be obvious (say, in the case of physical difficulties) but more often, these disabilities are recognised when the child relates to others and comes to school – students learn differently, students may intellectual and relational challenges.
+The hallmark of St Columba's, and this will be attested to by all Columbans, that the background or the economic wellbeing or deprivation of a fellow Columban does not matter, in fact, it has never been a factor in relationships.
+Columbans who are challenged physically / intellectually or socially draw forth from their peers the most generous support and concern.

-Creating a High Potential school has not meant for us, at Columba’s, being in a rarified environment.
-We struggle to stay shoulder to shoulder with our students as they discover who they are - the discovery is, at the end, an experience of ecstasy but the journey is generally one through which their strengths of character are developed, and, we teachers have grown in largeness and mellowness of heart.
-Being an inclusive school will mean that we mirror our society: we have full classrooms; we have to struggle to find the finance to create empowering infrastructure, open new courses and to maintain the same.
+Creating a High Potential school has not meant for us, at Columba's, being in a rarefied environment.
+We struggle to stay shoulder to shoulder with our students as they discover who they are – the discovery is, at the end, an experience of ecstasy but the journey is generally one through which their strengths of character are developed, and, the teachers have grown in largeness and mellowness of heart as they have taught and mentored them.
+Being an inclusive school will mean that we mirror our society : we have full classrooms; we have to struggle to find the finance to create empowering infrastructure, open new courses and to maintain the same.
 We sweat it out and we are often at our wits end; our idealism is daily put to the test as we battle in the heat and humidity of the Delhi summer; a society which is often not in tune with our vision; parents and students who fight against the best help they get !.

 But through it all our students come forth as self-aware, self-assured, socially conscious and mindful of their innate divinity (!), humane human beings who have what it takes to shine in life - and that surely is THE HIGHEST POTENTIAL.
 It is in this sense that we are a high potential school – and we dare anyone to nay our claim.
 This is not often seen while in school (though there are many wonderful stories from parents and young people of how they have blossomed) or even at the time of the student's graduation, or at the time of their CBSE Class X or XII results, but when they leave school and suddenly realise the privileged place which was their alma mater – St Columba's !!